 It’s hard for a team to get into a groove when they spend most of their time sequestered in individual boxes.
 An open desk concept, on the other hand, means employees can work face-to-face and share ideas whenever they come to mind.
 Grouping colleagues in the same large space means there are no barriers to prevent them from collaborating.

 One of the chief benefits of an open space working environment is being able to reconfigure it on the fly for many purposes.
 Desks and tables can be rearranged to form conference spaces and then returned to their original spots.

-The benefits of an open office, productivity may be boosted because the atmosphere is more comfortable.
+The benefits of an open office layout may see productivity boosted because the atmosphere is more comfortable.
 You will have more options for break rooms or recreation areas.
 The whole space can be filled with natural light rather than just the offices that have windows.
 All of these factors have the potential to increase employee satisfaction and retention.

 Equipping a commercial space to fit a company’s needs can be expensive, especially if you opt for a traditional office configuration.
 Constructing walls to create private offices and installing cubicles costs money that could be better spent serving customers.

 The open concept office has become a popular choice for many reasons.
 Removing the barriers between staff members could be the spark you need to enhance operations and become a better provider for customers.
 All it takes is the will to make a change and some sound planning.

 Click Here to browse office privacy booths from Pillar Booth